 The Lake District (open map - select Policy 01) is both a National Park and World Heritage Site.

 The Lake District is a National Park, protected because of its beautiful countryside, wildlife and cultural heritage.
 It offers fantastic opportunities for recreation to support the nation’s health and wellbeing, and attracts millions of visitors each year to enjoy this unique example of a living working landscape.
 A requirement of being a National Park is to identify its ‘Special Qualities’, which combine to produce a landscape of remarkable beauty and distinctive character that is cherished and enjoyed by the nation.
-The ownership, purposes and duties and the ‘Sandford Principle’ can be found on the History of National Parks page.
+The ownership, purposes and duties of National Parks can be found on the History of National Parks page.

 Public bodies, and statutory undertakers such as utility companies, when undertaking any activity which may have an impact on the designated area, have a duty to have regard to these purposes:

 Purpose 1- To conserve and enhance the natural beauty, wildlife and cultural heritage of the area.

 Purpose 2 - To promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public.

 Our National Park Duty - To seek to foster the social and economic wellbeing of the local communities within the National Park in pursuit of our purposes.